NormanDunbar/AVRmillis/README.md

 This counter will rollover to zero after 71 minutes, 34 seconds and 967,295 microSeconds, plus 1 extra microsecond to cause the rollover.

 If your code uses `micros()` and is left running for longer than this period, you need to consider the rollover in your calculations.
+(Hint: Don't use signed variables!)

 ```
 #include "AVRmillis.h"